destaMo/Scrum-Notes/content/web_development/skills/Framework and language/react/basics.md

 - When to use integration and when unit tests?
 - Does it make sense to add tests for every single component?
 - What is the use-case for axios-mock-adapter library
-- What is the use-case for factory-girl library

 ### 📝 Katas

 - Create tests for a few components using the user perspective
 - Create test for code making backend requests
   - delay the mocked responses for 1,5s
-  - create the response data using factory girl library
-- Create test for code dependent on time
-  - displaying datetime or for logic using datetime
 - Create test for code dependent on the passing of time
   - timeouts or intervals
 - Wait for element to appear/disappear asynchronously